heistp/irtt/README.md

 Definitely (in order of priority)...

-- Make sure no garbage created during data collection
-- Add a flag to disable per-packet results
 - Review programmatic panics so someone couldn't use one to bring the server down with a malformed packet
 - Implement server received packets feedback (to distinguish between upstream and downstream packet loss)
+- Calculate arrival order for round trips during results generation using timestamps
+- Refactor packet manipulation to improve maintainability and prevent multiple validations
+- Add a flag to disable per-packet results
+- Make sure no garbage created during data collection
 - Allow specifying two out of three of interval, bitrate and packet size to the client
-- Refactor packet manipulation to improve maintainability and prevent multiple validations
 - Improve robustness and security of public servers:
 	- Add bitrate limiting
 	- Improve server close by repeating close packets up to some limit